Siebel Global Deployment Guide > Localizing Global Deployments > Localizing an Unshipped Language >

 1. In the Siebel application, navigate to the Administration - Data screen, then the Languages view.

-2. If necessary, create a new record for the unshipped language.
+2. Verify that a record exists for the unshipped languages you are localizing.
+If necessary, then create a new record for the unshipped language.

 For example, for Norwegian, specify Norwegian as the Name value and specify NOR as the Code value.

-3. Start Siebel Tools against the server database, and verify that the language record displays correctly.
+3. Start Siebel Tools with a connection to the server database, and verify that the language record displays correctly.
 Also verify in the List of Values Administration screen that you can enter LOV records for the new language.

-NOTE: If necessary, after you create the language record, also create a record for any new locale you require.
-More information about locales is provided below.
+NOTE: If necessary, then, after you create the language record, also create a record for any new locale that you require.
+More information about locales is provided, as follows.

 About Creating a Locale

-If an existing Siebel locale does not cover the users of the unshipped language you are implementing, you must also create a locale record for the location for these users.
+If an existing Siebel locale does not cover the users of the unshipped language that you are implementing, then you must also create a locale record for the location for these users.

-Locales correspond to user or machine-specific settings such as Regional and Language Options in the Control Panel on Microsoft Windows.
+Locales correspond to user-specific or computer-specific settings such as Regional and Language Options in the Control Panel on Microsoft Windows.

-For example, if you create a Norwegian (NOR) language record, then Norwegian-speaking users may use an existing locale, such as for Sweden, or may require using a locale for Norway in order to specify settings such as dialing code, date formatting, and so on.
+For example, if you create a Norwegian (NOR) language record, then Norwegian-speaking users might use an existing locale, such as for Sweden, or might require using a locale for Norway in order to specify settings such as dialing code, date formatting, and so on.
 In some cases, time zones will differ between locales.

 Siebel locale records are stored in the S_LOCALE table.